sahil98547/Docker/readme.md

 <br>

-## Problems I Face During This Exercise.
+## Problems I Faced During This Exercise.
 * Docker is not starting at the beginning when i installed in the window.
 * It was showing Docker Desktop is Stop.
 * Message is pop-up which showing **WSL 2 installation is incomplete**.